syncfusion-content/blazor-docs/blazor/pivot-table/filtering.md

 * [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionBeginEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionBeginEventArgs_ActionName): It holds the name of the current action began.
 For example, while filtering, the action name will be shown as **Filter field**.

-* [FieldInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionBeginEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionBeginEventArgs_FieldInfo): It holds the selected value field information.
+* [FieldInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionBeginEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionBeginEventArgs_FieldInfo): It holds the selected field information.

 >Note: This option is applicable only when the field based UI actions are performed such as filtering, sorting, removing field from grouping bar, editing and aggregation type change.